Making Sense of the Federal Reserve

 Regional Reserve Banks meet the public demand for currency and coin within their Districts.
 Sometimes, people want to hold more of their assets in cash (currency and coin).

-Besides providing currency and coin, Reserve Banks process commercial checks.
-Over the past decade, the Fed has led the industry's push to replace paper forms of payment, such as checks, with electronic forms of payment that offer lower risk and higher efficiency.
+Besides providing currency and coin, the Fed processes commercial checks.
+Back in 2014, the Fed processed approximately 5.7 billion paper check transactions.
+The Fed has led the industry’s push to replace paper forms of payment, such as checks, with electronic forms of payment that offer lower risk and higher efficiency.
 The Fed now transmits electronic images of checks and allows electronic deposits and payments.